-- 1. Educational Program and practice
+- 1. Educational programs and practice

 - 2. Children's health and safety

 - 3. Physical environment

 - 4. Staffing arrangements

 - 5. Relationships with children

 - 6. Collaborative partnerships with families and communities

-- 7. Governance and Leadership
+- 7. Leadership and service management

-Bomaderry Community Preschool has embraced all aspects of the National Quality Framework.
-Both preschools have been assessed and rated over the past two years.
-Our current status is exceeding for both preschools.
+Bomaderry Community Preschool has embraced all aspects of the National Quality Framework and will be assessed and rated against the National Quality Standards within the next 2 years.

-NSW Department of Education
+NSW Department of Education & Communities